 No. As part of your application to the K Blundell Trust you must send your most recently published book to the Society of Authors for the assessors to read.
-If you need this copy returned to you, please also include an SAE.
-We are also able accept this in ebook format.
+Please send this as an ebook or a pdf as we are currently unable to receive deliveries.

 If I am unsuccessful, when can I next reapply?

 We ask all applicants to wait until the next calendar year before reapplying.
 This is because the assessing panel changes every year and it prevents you from applying to the same panel twice.

 If I am successful, when can I next reapply?

 All successful applicants must wait four years before re-applying to the Authors’ Foundation and K Blundell Trust again.
 So, if you received funds in Autumn of 2020 you must wait until Spring 2025 to reapply.